openstack-archive/fuel-main/docs/user/install.rst

 Once the master node is installed, power on all other nodes and open the FuelWeb UI on the configured network.
-Slave nodes will be booted in bootstrap mode (tiny Linux in memory) via PXE and you will see notifications on the user interface about discovered nodes.
+Slave nodes will be booted in bootstrap mode (Centos based Linux in memory) via PXE and you will see notifications on the user interface about discovered nodes.
 This is the point when you can create an environment, add nodes into it, and start configuration.
 Networking configuration is most complicated part, so please read the networking section